rformassspectrometry/QFeatures/NOTES.md

 Note: if we were to have assay from multiple fractions to be *rbind*ed, we could consider a `rbindAssays`, `mergeFractions`, `bindFractions`, ...

+# Replacing vs adding assays

+Currently, assays are replaced with
+- filterNA()
+- filterFeatures()
+(and possibly others)

+Sometimes, we want to add, rather than replace, for example if we want to test/assess the effect of different filters.
+This could be defined by the `names` argument.
+If missing (default), the assays are replaced.
+If present and of same length than `i`, new assays are added.

+- When it comes to data processing, we could also have a *subset* argument, that would implicitly only process a subset of rows so as to avoid to explicitly store the subset/intermediate assay.

+- A more radical change would be for `filterFeatures()` to add a rowData logical that defines the rows to be filtered.